mbdavid/LiteDB/README.md

 ### To think about
 - Write operation can be in an async Task?
 Will boost performance :) (needs .NET 4 or works with Thread)
-- Remove all "unnecessary" code (could be an plugin/add after more stable)
-   - Shrink
-   - Shell inside core (must be an extra tool)
-   - Stats
-   - Dump
-   - FileStorage (GridFS)
-   - Encryption (needs extra libs to netstandard)
 - IQueryProvider to `db.Query<MyClass>("colName").Where(x => x.IdName == "John").ToPaged(1, 10);`

 ### Regions
 - Database
    - Collections
-   - QueryProvider
 - Document
    - BsonSerializer
    - JsonSerializer